cyb3run1c0rn/raptor_prompt_framework/WHITEPAPER.md

 ---

-## Super power?
+## 🦅 Super Powers with Meta Prompt?

-1. Try the following prompt which uses the RAPTOR Framework:
+1. Try the following meta prompt with your favourite chat llm (it tells the llm to use the RAPTOR Framework):

 > "I want you to help me structure an effective AI prompt using the RAPTOR framework (Role, Aim, Parameters, Tone, Output, Review).
 >